November 29, Reading 3 – John 21

 SJA Notes

-* Holy God, You are the God who is and was and it to come – Thank You for today!
+* Holy God, You are the God who is and was and is to come – Thank You for today!

 “Then the other disciple, who had reached the tomb first, also went in, and he saw and believed; for as yet they did not understand the Scripture, that he must rise from the dead.”

 What a wonderful and humble testimony from John here.
-He displays honesty and clarity around this pivotal moment (for him and John, and the other disciples).
+He displays honesty and clarity around this pivotal moment.

-That before this event they did not understand that Jesus must rise from the dead.
+John states that before this even they did not understand that Jesus must rise from the dead.

 But now, they BELIEVED.

-And what a belief this was.
-It marked their lives, they went out into the world and brought the gospel to those around them, the spirit setting fire to hearts and minds in a wave of motion that still carries on in force today.
+What a belief this was.
+It marked their lives, they went out into the world and brought the gospel to those around them, the Holy Spirit setting fire to hearts and minds in a wave of motion that still carries on in force today.

 These disciples gave up the pursuit of earthly prestige and wealth, power and material possessions to follow Jesus; they gave up their lives for their King.

-This is a great cry for us, an exhortation.
-To BELIEVE!
-In the Risen King, the Lord Jesus.
+This is a great cry for us, an exhortation – TO BELIEVE!
+Believe in the Risen King, the Lord Jesus.

 Hallelujah, what a Saviour!